k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

-### Custom Logic High-Level Structure
+### High-Level Structure of Custom Logic

 #### Direct Call Flow

-The [direct call](#custom-logic---tdm-81-improvements) Custom Logic flow must have the following structure:
+A [Direct Call](#custom-logic---tdm-81-improvements) Custom Logic flow should have the following structure:

 ![direct call structure](images/direct_call_custom_logic_structure.png)

 1. Init — calls the **TDMSetSessionGlobals** Actor to run the initial setting for the custom logic flow execution.
 The SESSION_GLOBALS input parameter must be defined as an external parameter.
 The external parameter name must be SESSION_GLOBALS.

-2. **DbCommand** — defines the Select statement to select the task's entities.
-The Select statement must return only the entity IDs.
+2. **DbCommand** — defines the SELECT statement to select the task's entities.
+The SELECT statement must return only the entity IDs.

 3. **customLogicDirectFlowUtil** — filters out the reserved entities if needed, and formats the entity IDs for the task execution:
    - Set the **NUMBER_OF_ENTITIES** input parameter to be external.